-The last time they’d had to pretend Jonas was dead, the answer had been simple: kill him.
+The first time they’d had to pretend Jonas was dead, the solution had been simple: kill him.

-“Stay dead this time!”A gob of spit landed on Jonas’s back.
-It oozed around his ribs, tickling as it approached his chest.
+“Stay dead this time!”A gob of spit landed on Jonas’s rib.
+It oozed across the black lines of the tattoo, leaving a shiny trail of filth.

 Jonas didn’t flinch.

 “Looks dead to me.”
 Another voice from the gathered crowd.

 “He’s dead,” Llew muttered through teeth gritted at the strain firing through her arms, shoulders and back.

 “Yeah, but he was meant to be dead months ago.”
 The spitter.

 “Just a rumour, though, wasn’t it?
 I mean, we saw the fight and here’s his body.
 It’s gotta be real this time, eh?”
 A booted toe jabbed Jonas’s side.

 Llew clamped her lips.
 Unlike Jonas, she looked local.
 All she had to do was act like it.